Live Shipping Estimates - Available Right Now

 Restrictions

-What items are prohibited from being shipped in a container to or from West Virginia?
+What items are prohibited from being shipped in a shipping container to or from West Virginia?

-Shipping containers to or from West Virginia cannot contain hazardous materials such as aerosols, paints, gasoline, and batteries.
-Additionally prohibited are perishables, live animals, plants, and weapons or ammunition, due to safety risks including fire, explosion, leakage, and damage to other cargo.
+Shipping containers to/from West Virginia cannot contain hazardous materials (e.g., aerosols, paints, gasoline, batteries), perishables, live animals, plants, or weapons/ammunition due to safety risks such as fire, explosion, leakage, and damage to other cargo.

 Shipping Container Transport Dimensions and Specifications